A topic from the subject of Physical Chemistry in Chemistry.

 Objective:

-To demonstrate the physical properties of solutions, such as color, density, and conductivity.
+To demonstrate the physical properties of solutions, such as color, density, conductivity, and boiling point elevation (optional).

 Materials: